bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 Shipping provider apps (also known as carriers) allow merchants and shoppers to have real-time shipping quotes.
 Once a merchant installs a shipping provider app on their store, API users can connect the carrier.
 An API user can then enable the carrier for specific shipping zones.
 This makes the real-time shipping method available to shoppers for those zones during checkout.

 This article is a guide for API users on how to manage carrier connections on a store and enable/disable real-time shipping methods from these carriers.
-Because BigCommerce's shipping zone endpoints are not specific to third-party shipping providers, this guide does not cover how to manage shipping zones.
+Managing shipping zones is out of the scope for this article because BigCommerce's shipping zone endpoints are not specific to third-party shipping providers.

 ## Prerequisites
 - Merchant has installed the shipping provider app